Cuba: Enjoying the Hershey Train Ride

 I thought they might provide for some good photography subjects on this historical ride.
 I know now why the ticketing agent was shaking her head at me.

 The 12:30 train pulls away and then breaks, 100 meters down the track.
 It went twice the length of itself and that is all she had.
-Seats are for what you would imagine were for prison guards from the 1950’s, and tickets are 1000% the cost for foreigners compared to what the Cubans pay.
-So it really broke my daily allowance putting a whole dollar fifty dent in my pocket.
+Seats are for what you would imagine were for prison guards from the 1950s, and tickets are 1000% the cost for foreigners compared to what the Cubans pay.
+So it really broke my daily allowance putting a whole dollar fifty dents in my pocket.

-Within a few minutes the engineers had got the current back and the train was rolling again.
+Within a few minutes, the engineers had got the current back and the train was rolling again.
 A train attendant asked me to follow him to the front for better photos.
-I had no idea that he actually meant inside the conductors booth.
-A hefty, black and shiny bald headed man was the train’s captain, and with both doors open on either side of him he had the coolest seat on the train.
+I had no idea that he actually meant inside the conductor’s booth.
+A hefty, black and shiny bald-headed man was the train’s captain, and with both doors open on either side of him he had the coolest seat on the train.

 A gregarious man and curious too, we fall into something Cubans are very good at, intellectual and stimulating conversations.
 He told me the train was from Barcelona.
 It did have the Catalan language and he said it was imported in the late ’90s.

 The original was American he said, as he explained his understanding of the Hershey train and Cuban history.
 He had been driving the train for 15 years.
-We talked about politics, USA and its sugar company, then how Russia supported the sugar refinery.
+We talked about politics, the USA, and its sugar company, then how Russia supported the sugar refinery.
 The USSR paid good prices for Cuban sugar he lamented.
 The train runs on 1200V and he motions “game over” if you touched the electric lines.